madetech/handbook/roles/engineer.md

  - to represent the company by speaking in public
  - to represent the company on social media
- - to represent the companies hiring interests publicly
+ - to represent the company's hiring interests publicly

 ### +Architecture